 Travel through the heart of ‘Robin Hood Country’ on your way to visit Lincoln Castle, one of the finest examples of Norman architecture in England.
 Your exploration will include a chance to see one of the four remaining copies of the Magna Carta.
-Continue to York, once the Viking capital of Britain and one of England's oldest cities predating records.
+Continue to York, once the Viking capital of Britain and one of England's oldest cities.
 Saunter along the Shambles to reach the York Minster, in the heart of this medieval gem.
 Your hotel lies within the walls facing Clifford’s Tower.

 The English Lakes to Edinburgh.